PhillipHoejbjerg/ClimateGraph/index.md

 As mentioned, part of what we'd like to investigate is the concept of echo-chambers, i.e. environments where the opinion of users is reinforced by other users of similar opinion.
 This is explored through the concept of community structures - groups of nodes that are more connected internally than the rest of the network - as echo-chambers naturally would create some of these strongly interconnected nodes.

 In order to find these so-called communities, the Louvain algorithm will be applied on the network.
 Next, we will look at the opinion of the nodes within them, as echo-chambers would be indicated by a dominance of pro or anti opinions.
+This is based on textual information within communities, and as such we have, arbitrarily, excluded communities containing less than 80 nodes.

+{% include ZoomNetwork3.html %}

+As seen in the plot above, the community sizes are described by a power-law, with most communities being of relatively small sizes, and as such this decision, though we find it necessary, will result in a lot of information loss.
+With this cutoff we're left with the 100 largest communities, out of what started out as being 8706.
+However, since almost 8000 of the removed communities consisted of 3 nodes or less, this decision only results in a removal of 24.94% of the Redditors in the network.

 {% include ZoomNetwork2.html %}

-The Louivain partition of the network is seen above, while the original opinion-partition can be seen by clicking on the preview below the image.
-The modularity of the networks - the measure of how well a network is split into submodules - is visualized in the table below.
+The final network, colored based on the Louivain partition, is seen above, while the original opinion-partition can be seen by clicking on the preview below the image.
+The modularity of the networks - the measure of how well a network is split into submodules - is summarized in the table below.

 |            | **Original** | **Louvain** |
 |:----------:|:------------:|-------------|
 | Modularity |    0.0082    | 0.92        |

 All our conclusions, however, heavily depend on whether we trust the decisions of our opinion classifier or not.
 And as such our conclusions would be more believable with a manually labeled opinion-dataset, however, this is simply not feasible when working with Big Data.